sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ### 2 -- Recursive Action

 The next idea was proposed by a friend and former colleague (https://scotchka.github.io/).
-He suggested that I make an action which triggers itself, thus creating an infinite chain of actions.
+He suggested that I make an action that triggers itself, thus creating an infinite chain of actions.

 Given that the GitHub documentation explicitly states ["To minimize your GitHub Actions usage costs, ensure that you don't create recursive or unintended workflow runs,"](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#triggering-new-workflows-using-a-personal-access-token) this seemed like a sufficiently stupid idea.
 To achieve this, I created an action triggered by commits that makes and commits a code change of its own.